NickMom: Programming

 Original programming which launched with the block included Parental Discretion with Stefanie Wilder-Taylor, MFF: Mom Friends Forever, NickMom Night Out, and What Was Carol Brady Thinking?, featuring comedic commentary from Carol Brady within episodes of The Brady Bunch in the style of Pop-Up Video (Florence Henderson herself had no involvement in What Was Carol Brady Thinking?, with commentary penned by writers not involved with the original series).

-By June 2013, some of the programs and movies airing on the block had been replaced with syndicated shows already airing on Nick at Nite (or with their rights dormant on that channel), such as The New Adventures of Old Christine and Yes, Dear.
+By June 2013, some of the programs and movies airing on the block had been replaced with syndicated shows already airing on Nick at Nite (or with their rights dormant on that channel), such as That 70s Show, The New Adventures of Old Christine and Yes, Dear.
 Not including Instant Mom (whose second season aired on Nickelodeon and NickMom, but moved to TV Land for its third), the majority of the block's original shows were canceled due to low ratings or creative differences.

-In 2015, Movie feature presentations were added to the schedule, with family-friendly and romantic comedies becoming prevalent.
-After acquiring its syndication rights, NickMom began airing the 2010 iteration of the NBC family drama, Parenthood, in April 2015 (rights for that show transferred to Up after NickMom's demise as a complement to Gilmore Girls being carried by that network recently and featuring Lauren Graham as a star in both series).
+In 2015, movie feature presentations were added to the schedule, with family-friendly and romantic comedies becoming prevalent.
+After acquiring its syndication rights, NickMom began airing the 2010 iteration of the NBC family drama, Parenthood, in April 2015, the rights for Parenthood were later transferred to Up after NickMom's closure as a complement to Gilmore Girls being carried by that network which featured Lauren Graham as a star in both series.

 Controversy

 The block's timing was met with some controversy.
-Since Nick Jr. operated on only one feed that broadcast on a default Eastern Time Zone schedule, NickMom programming started at earlier times for viewers in different time zones.
-Some parents found this scheduling inappropriate, given the block's adult-oriented humor.
-The single-feed problem was rectified in mid-February 2013, when a second Pacific Time Zone-based feed for the Nick Jr. channel was put into service.
+Since the Nick Jr. Channel operated on only one feed that broadcast on a default Eastern Time Zone schedule, NickMom programming started at earlier times for viewers in different time zones, including as early as mid-afternoon in Hawaii, which was found to be a challenge to parents in those time zones, given the block's adult-oriented humor.
+Due to concerns over inappropriate content, numerous viewers submitted petitions urging the network to cancel the program and even launched a website to mobilize a campaign against the corporations that advertised during its time slot.
+The single-feed problem was fixed in mid-February 2013, when a second Pacific Time Zone-based feed for the Nick Jr. Channel was launched.